talgball/lbr/README.md

 * ROBOT_CERT - Path to the robot's https certificate
 * ROBOT_KEY  - Path to the robot's private key for the https certificate
 * ROBOT_CA - Path to the robot's signing authority certificate
-* ROBOT_USER - String containing the username assocatied with the APITOKEN to be authenticated
+* ROBOT_USER - String containing the username associated with the APITOKEN to be authenticated
 * ROBOT_APITOKEN - String containing the token for authenticating the current robot user to enable API access
 * ROBOT_AWS_CERT - Path to the certificate for accessing AWS IoT as a Thing
 * ROBOT_AWS_KEY - Path to the private key for use in communicating with AWS IoT